FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 There is nothing to "steal".
 They can't "steal" that code because it doesn't "belong" to you.
 No, not even if you really wrote it.

-The MaNGOS GPL license is clear: you can use that code for free, provided that any modification of it MUST be made public.
+The open source philosophy is clear: you can use that code for free, provided that any modification of it MUST be made public.

 Oh don't you agree?
 Alright.
-Then don't use any GPL licensed code and write your own WoW emulator from scratch.
+Then don't use any open source code and write your own WoW emulator from scratch.

 ## How this affect players